trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 Like I said before due to time limited I would not cover how to configure it all up.

-I just want to mention that spending time doing so gives me a good understanding of programming languages.
+I just want to mention that spending time doing so gives me a good understanding of programing languages.

 OK I have a question for you to think about, what is the difference between definition and reference? <pause>